hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **☆☆ [15-440 Distributed Systems](https://www.synergylabs.org/courses/15-440/)**
-  - Go is a cool language and it's been growing on me over time.
-The three major projects were also cool - P1 was the hardest, P2 was only slightly less annoying, but P3 was rather chill.
-P1 and P3 were group projects.
-Read more about the projects [here](https://hachiyuki8.github.io/random/2021/12/23/440-projects.html).
+  - Go is a cool language and it's been growing on me.
+It was a bit unintuitive to work with at first, but I appreciated it more over time.
-  - Interesting course content and I liked it in general - I also had a good teammate which helped.
-Pretty stressful course schedule during the first half of the semester though, and I definitely spent more time than I heard people say it would take.
+  - Interesting course content, covering most fundamental design principles and techniques of distributed systems.
+But due to the shortening of the semester and lack of corresponding readjustment, the course had a pretty stressful schedule and received a lot of complaints that semester.
+I personally didn't have a big issue with it, but I also had a good partner which helped.
+  - Working through the projects was just a huge battle with all sorts of concurrency issues.
+Read more about them [here](https://hachiyuki8.github.io/random/2021/12/23/440-projects.html).

 - **☆ 15-459 Quantum Computation**
-  - Took this course because I'm interested in the topic and it's purely about the CS and math aspects (no physics involved - yes I hate physics).
+  - Took this course because I'm interested in the topic and it's purely about the CS and math aspects, with no physics involved - I'm not really into physics.
-  - Turned out to be way harder than I expected - guess I'm just not a theory person.
-Still really rewarding though, and Ryan O'Donnell is very nice, so I'm glad I didn't drop it (even though I ended up with a suboptimal grade).
+  - Turned out to be quite a bit harder than I expected - guess I'm just not a theory person.
+Still really rewarding though, and Ryan O'Donnell is very nice and teaches well, so I'm glad I didn't drop it (even though I ended up with a suboptimal grade).

 - **67-262 Database Design and Development**
-  - First half of the course (SQL basics) was entirely a review for me, pretty boring.
-The second half was about some conceptual stuff about relational databases and MongoDB, which was somewhat new, but still pretty boring.
+  - The first half of the course (SQL basics) was entirely a review for me, so it was pretty boring.
+The second half talks about transactions, integrity constraints, some database design principles and MongoDB, which was somewhat new, but still too slow paced.
-  - Raja is a good professor though.
+  - Raja is a good and caring professor though.

 - **☆ 76-270 Writing for the Professions**
   - Very flexible topic choice for all the projects (except the first one, which is job application materials) and I enjoyed working on (and put a lot of effort in) all of them.
-Peter Mayshle is also very chill.
-  - Would have benefited from the course even more had I taken it in my sophomore year.
+Would have benefited from the course even more had I taken it in my sophomore year.

 - **(TA) [15-210 Parallel and Sequential Data Structures and Algorithms](https://www.cs.cmu.edu/~15210/)**
   - I originally wanted to TA 15-213, but Charlie asked me if I was interested in TAing 210, so here I am.
   - I enjoyed teaching students algorithms and problem solving techniques, but not so much debugging their code (I guess it's lucky that I didn't end up TAing 213).
   - Received pretty good feedbacks and was also able to gain a much deeper understanding on the course content myself.
 Overall rewarding experience.

-**Major**: Decided to get an additional major in CS because otherwise I would have almost nothing to do in my senior year.
+**Major**: Finished CS minor and decided to further get a double major.

-**Workload**: heavy at some point but manageable in general
+**Workload**: heavy during the first half, manageable in general

 **Reflections**: I am still mad about the IS department not letting me take 67-272 and 67-373 together next semester, despite my strong academic standing and proposal to take another CS class before that, which is definitely enough preparation for 373.
-So I cannot graduate in three years because of this one course, which is pretty stupid.
-Ironically the IS department always says they pride themselves in the flexibility of their program, LOL.
+So I cannot graduate in three years because of this one course, which is slightly unfortunate (ironically the IS department always says they pride themselves in the flexibility of their program).
+Therefore I made up my mind to get a double major in CS.

-Therefore I made up my mind to get an additional major in CS.
-But this also means I totally could have just taken more CS courses and tried to transfer into SCS in my sophomore year instead...
-(I still can, but at this point where I'm on track to finish both majors in four years anyways, it's not worth doing so anymore.)

 This was also a semester with multiple big changes in life.
 Starting therapy at CaPS definitely helped me manage my anxiety better when facing many uncertainties.